t-bre/ccdgen/README.md

   `make` is run in silent mode, the output cannot be captured.
 - The build must succeed to generate a full compilation database, though warnings are not a problem.
+- Currently only tested with Python 3.10 on macOS Ventura.

 ## Other Tools